Political Stability and Its Impact on

 healthier demand and steady growth in real estate prices.

-Investment and Overseas Pakistanis in Pakistan’s Property Market
+Pakistanis in Pakistan’s Property Market

 Overseas Pakistanis are the